tyoung3/sw/README.md

 Hello World
 ```

-A process is defined by its process name, its component identifier,
+A process is defined by its process name, its component identifier, component arguments,
-and component arguments; all surrounded by parens.
+and process attributes; all surrounded by parens.
-The component identifier and arguments will default if omitted.
+The component identifier, arguments, and attributes will default if omitted.
 Process names are not apparent to Go and so need not follow Go naming
 rules, just the StreamWork conventions.